 In the vertebrate eye, the RPE is a monolayer of neural-crest derived cells located between the photoreceptors and the choroid.
-Dysfunctional RPE is involved in many retinal degenerative diseases such as age-related macular degeneration (AMD), Stargardt's disease, Best's disease and retinitis pigmentosa.
+Dysfunctional RPE is involved in many retinal degenerative diseases such as age-related macular degeneration (AMD), Star-gardt's disease, Best's disease and retinitis pigmentosa.
 For these disorders there is no (effective) treatment.
 One of the most promising future therapy options for RPE related disorders is cell replacement of the dysfunctional RPE.

-Autologous intra-ocular RPE transplantation was previously carried out with limited success, since surgical variability and complications remained high.
+Autologous intra-ocular RPE transplantation was previously carried out with limited success^{1,2}, since surgical variability and complications remained high.
 Therefore, many studies in the last decade focused on the development and use of induced pluripotent stem cells (iPSC) as a source for autologous cell replacement therapy.
-These iPSC can be differentiated in vitro towards RPE cells and used for experimental transplantation studies in animal models3-5.
-Recently, clinical stem cell/RPE replacement trials in patients with macula degeneration and patients with Stargardt's disease were started.
+These iPSC can be differentiated in vitro towards RPE cells and used for experimental transplantation studies in animal models^{3-5}.
+Recently, clinical stem cell/RPE replacement trials in patients with macula degeneration and patients with Stargardt's disease were started^{6,7}.

-Alternative strategies for retinal cell replacement are currently also being explored.
+Alternative strategies for retinal cell replacement are currently also being explored8.
 One of them involves transdifferentiation, also called direct conversion, the process of transforming an adult somatic cell into another adult somatic cell.
-With the acquired knowledge on differentiation of pluripotent stem cells towards RPE, the field of transdifferentiation has gained renewed interest.
-Humans have a limited capacity to transdifferentiate cells in vivo or spontaneously regenerate and restore their tissues and organs.
-However, several studies demonstrated that in vitro procedures could convert one cell into another cell type and thereby skipping the pluripotent state, using overexpression of cell-lineage specific genes11-15.
-Recent studies also presented new strategies, using criteria such as common cellular origin and developmental plasticity, to identify "the best possible" cell for transdifferentiation.
+With the acquired knowledge on differentiation of pluripotent stem cells towards RPE, the field of transdifferentiate cells in vivo or spontaneously regenerate and restore their tissues and organs^{9,10}.
+However, several studies demonstrated that in vitro procedures could convert one cell into another cell type and thereby skipping the pluripotent state, using overexpression of cell-lineage specific genes^{11-15}.
+Recent studies also presented new strategies, using criteria such as common cellular origin and developmental plasticity, to identify "the best possible" cell for transdifferentiation^{16,17}.

-In the literature, iris epithelium (IE) cells have been considered as potential starting source for transdifferentiation into the RPE and cell replacement therapy for several reasons1,8,18-20.
+In the literature, iris epithelium (IE) cells have been considered as potential starting source for transdifferentiation into the RPE and cell replacement therapy for several reasons^{1,8,18-20}.
 First of all, both RPE and IE are neuro-epithelia with a common embryological origin (neuroectoderm of the developing optic cup).
 Next, IE cells can be obtained relatively easily through iridectomy in patients.
 Therefore, IE cells are a potentially autologous cell source, reducing the chance of transplant rejection.
-Finally, the IE seems suitable because in vitro cultured IE cells display a number of functional RPE features, such as the presence of tight junctions and the phagocytosis of photoreceptor outer segments.
+Finally, the IE seems suitable because in vitro cultured IE cells display a number of functional RPE features, such as the presence of tight junctions and the phagocytosis of photoreceptor outer segments^{21,22}.